Self-hosted WordPress.

 Conclusion 🧐

-WordPress is powerful open-source software that you can use to create almost any type of website you can think of.
-But, if you want to build a self-hosted WordPress site, you’ll need to know a bit about what that means.
+You can use it to create almost any type of website you can think of.
+But, if you want to do that on a self-hosted setup, you need to be ready to do a lot of the work yourself – but that’s the fun part!

 Do you have any questions about self-hosting WordPress?
 Let us know in the comments section below!